 These are made each quarter as long as student remains eligible.
 For WMT students disbursements are made each 375 hours per payment period.
 Disbursements are applied to student accounts to apply towards institutional charges.
 Students will receive first an award letter with general notification of what they can expect to receive.
-Notification of when disbursements are posted to a student's account card is placed in a sealed envelope in student mailboxes.
+Notifications of when disbursements are posted to a student's account card are sent to students via email.
 Students have the right to then cancel all or a portion of the grant or loans received by the school.
-If a student affirms that they want to do this, this must be done by the later of the first day of a payment period or 14 days after the date the school notifies the student or parent of his or her right to cancel all or a portion of a loan or grant; or if the school does not obtain affirmative confirmation from the student, within 30 days of the date the school notifies the student or parent of a loan.
+If a student affirms that they want to do this, this must be done by the later of the first day of a payment period or 14 days after the date the school notifies the student or parent of his or her right to cancel all or a portion of a loan or grant; or if the school does not obtain affirmative confirmation from the student, within 30 days of the date the school notifies the student or parent of his or her right to cancel all or a portion of a loan.
 If AIAM receives a borrower's request for cancellation outside of the period during which the borrower is required to cancel the loan, grant, or loan or grant disbursement, the school has the option of canceling the loan or directing the borrower to contact the appropriate service.
 AIAM must inform the student or parent in writing of the outcome of the request.